-Contextual tonal variation is another factor that often contributes to shaping surface F_0 curves in continuous speech (Chao 1968; Xu 1997, 2001).
-Figure 3 sketches two examples of F_0 implementation of two successive tones in the framework of the pitch target approximation model.
-Here voicing continues across syllable boundaries, so that the onset F_0 of a tone is determined by the offset F_0 of its preceding tone (Xu 1997).
-Accordingly, the F_0 contour of the second tone varies with the offset F_0 of the first tone.
-This carryover effect is assimilatory, and its magnitude decreases over time, as shown in figure 4, which is adapted from Xu (1997).
-By comparing the curves in the four panels of figure 4, we can also see a subtle anticipatory effect that is dissimilatory: a Low Tone tends to raise the F_0 contour of its preceding tone (Gandour et al. 1992; Xu 1993, 1997; Laniran & Clements 1995).
-When a voiceless consonant is present and interrupts continuous voicing, these contextual tonal variations may interact with the F_0 perturbations due to aspirated as well as those due to unaspirated consonants.
-Comprehension of this interaction may not only lead to a better understanding of the resulting F_0 trajectory, but also shed further light on the underlying mechanisms of each individual effect.
+Contextual tonal variation is another factor that often contributes to shape surface $F_0$ curves in continuous speech (Chao 1968, Xu 1997 & 2001).
+Figure 3 sketches two examples of $F_0$ implementation of two successive tones in the framework of the pitch target approximation model.
+Here voicing continues across syllable boundaries, so that the onset $F_0$ of a tone is determined by the offset $F_0$ of its preceding tone (Xu 1997).
+Accordingly, the $F_0$ contour of the second tone varies with the offset $F_0$ of the first tone.
+This carryover effect is assimilatory, and its magnitude decreases over time, as shown in Figure 4, which is adapted from Xu (1997).
+By comparing the curves in the four panels of Figure 4, we can also see a subtle anticipatory effect that is dissimilatory: a Low Tone tends to raise the $F_0$ contour of its preceding tone (Gandour et al 1992, Laniran & Clements 1995, Xu 1993, 1997).
+When a voiceless consonant is present and interrupts continuous voicing, these contextual tonal variations may interact with the $F_0$ perturbations due to aspirated as well as those due to unaspirated consonants.
+Comprehension of this interaction may not only lead to a better understanding of the resulting $F_0$ trajectory, but also shed further light on the underlying mechanisms of each individual effect.

-In order to address the above issues, the present study investigated the F_0 variations relating to voiceless initial aspirated versus unaspirated stops in continuous Mandarin speech.
+In order to address the above issues, the present study investigated the $F_0$ variations relating to voiceless initial aspirated versus unaspirated stops in continuous Mandarin speech.
 Based on the results, we will have further discussion on our hypotheses and concerns.